vrtbl/passerine/README.md

 ]
 ```

 This is already orders of magnitude better, but passing a list of functions still feels a bit... hacky.
-Let's use our `match` macro argument pattern definition to make this even more ergonomic:
+Let's use our `match` macro definition from eariler to make this more ergonomic:

 ```passerine
 syntax 'match value { arms... } {